mitmel/Android-Image-Cache/README.md

 ===========

-An image download-and-cacher that also knows how to efficiently generate thumbnails of various sizes.
+An image download-and-cacher that also knows how to efficiently generate and retrieve thumbnails of various sizes.

 Features
 --------

-* Easily integrates into content-provider backed applications, providing an Adapter that can read local and web URLs from a Cursor
+* easily integrates into content-provider backed applications, providing an adapter that can read local and web URLs from a cursor
-* Automatic generation and caching of multiple sizes of images based on one downloaded asset
+* automatic generation and caching of multiple sizes of images based on one downloaded asset
-* Provides a disk cache as well as a memory cache
+* provides a disk cache as well as a memory cache
-* Designed to work with your existing setup: no extending a custom Application or Activity needed
+* designed to work with your existing setup: no extending a custom application or activity needed
-* Cursor Adapter Supports multiple image fields for each ImageView; skips fields that are null or empty
+* cursor adapter supports multiple image fields for each ImageView; skips fields that are null or empty
-* Cursor Adapter has an automatic progress bar when loading the cursor
+* cursor adapter has an automatic progress bar when loading the cursor

 License
 =======

-MEL Android Utils
+MEL Android Image Cache
-Copyright (C) 2011 [MIT Mobile Experience Lab][mel]
+Copyright (C) 2011-2012 [MIT Mobile Experience Lab][mel]

 This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public